Peemkay/e-comcen/INSTALLATION.md

 ## Security Considerations

-Remember that E-COMCEN is classified as SECRET.
 Ensure that:

 1. The computers running the applications are secured according to security protocols.
 2. Access to the applications is restricted to authorized personnel only.
 3. Regular security audits are performed.
 4. All data is backed up securely.
+5. Strong passwords are used for all accounts.

 ## Updates